wntrblm/Hostess_FeatherWing/MIDIHeart/hal/documentation/spi_slave_async.rst

 and clocks from master for reading and writing.
 Slave device is selected through slave select (SS) line.

-When data is read or written through the I/O writing function, the driver keeps polling until amount of characters achieved.
-Also it's possible to perform full-duplex read and write through transfer function, which process read and write at the same time.

-When SS detection is considered, a "break on SS detection" option can be enabled to make it possible to terminate the read/write/transfer on SS desertion.
+When data is written through the I/O writing function, the data buffer pointer and its size is logged internally by the driver.
+The data is sent character by character in background interrupts.
+When all data in the buffer is sent, callback is invoked to notify that it's done.

+When the driver is enabled, the characters shifted in will be filled to a receiving ring-buffer, then the available data can be read out through the I/O reading function.
+On each characters' reception a callback is invoked.

+In some cases, the SS deactivation is considered, it's notified through a completion callback with status code zero.
+When status code is lower than zero, it indicates error.

 Features
 --------